JoaoVCMiranda/JoaoVCMiranda.github.io/_posts/2024-05-27-shor-s-algorithm.md

 So multiplying by $ \omega $ does not influence the modulus, and in order to renormalize after the sum, we divide by $ \sqrt{N} $

-Which can be seen as a quantum gate too!!
-Which I think is a fairly good way of visualizing it.

 A Fourier Transform, even in it's quantum version is a linear (invertible) transformation.

 A matrix which transforms the original vector to a new one.
 Which can also be called a _Quantum Gate_

+Which I think is a fairly good way of visualizing it.

 The bra-ket notation is certainly more concise, but the explicit matrix notation is easier to visualize: